-Take a fresco lesson in Florence at a real studio of an international renewed artist, under his guidance, reproducing one of the details of the Brancacci Chapel.
+Take a private fresco lesson in Florence at a real studio of an international renewed artist, under his guidance, reproducing one of the details of the Brancacci Chapel.
 A fresco is a mural painting on freshly-laid, or wet lime plaster.
 When the plaster sets, the painting actually becomes an integral part of the wall.
 Learn the phases of a buon fresco (true fresco), from the drawing on a cartoon (cartone) to the wetting of the wall and the spreading of plaster.
 Get to know how to mix the colors: vine black, yellow ochre, orpiment, burnt umber (clay from Umbria region, where this color was extracted in the past), etc. You will be the protagonist of your Renaissance experience!

 The Brancacci Chapel was commissioned by Pietro Brancacci in 1386 in the Church of Santa Maria del Carmine.
 It’s sometimes called the “Sistine Chapel of the early Renaissance” for its painting cycle, among the most famous and beautiful of that period.
 Painted by three different artists, Masolino, Masaccio e Filippino Lippi, Masaccio is the one who makes a radical break from the medieval artistic tradition by adhering to the new Renaissance concept of space dominated by the geometrical perspective.
 After seeing the fresco technique on the walls of the Brancacci Chapel, it’s time to put it in practice by making your own fresco painting!